StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Double
 - Unit:
 - Is mutable: Yes
 - Description: The proportion of columns with the same name for Flat JSON.
 Extraction is not performed if the proportion of columns with the same name is lower than this value.
+This parameter takes effect only when `enable_json_flat` is set to `true`.
 - Introduced in: v3.3.0

 ##### json_flat_internal_column_min_limit